gmucsn/mTree_learning_exercises/basic_auctions/step_5/README.md

 {"mtree_type": "mes_simulation_description",
    "name":"Basic Auction Run",
    "id": "1",
-   "environment": "basic_auctions.BasixEnvironment",
+   "environment": "basic_auctions.BasicEnvironment",
    "institution": "basic_auctions.BasicInstitution",
    "number_of_runs": 1,
    "agents": [{"agent_name": "basic_auction_agent.BasicAgent", "number": 5}],
    "properties": {}
  }
 ```
+TODO: Not sure where basic_auction comes from or why it is needed.
+File is in MES

+TODO: names below are inconsistent with names in code.
+I think below is correct?

-The key components of this configuration file are the environment, institution, and agents properties.
+The key components of this configuration file are the `environment`, `institution`, and `agents` properties.
 For the environment we will specify the file and class name of our environment, in this case basic_auction_environment.BasicAuctionEnvironment.
 We will do the same for our institution by specifying basic_auction_institution.BasicInstitution.
 Finally, we will add our agent as a dictionary in the agents property.
 The agents property actually allows us to specify different types of agents and the number of the agents we would like to be in our MES.
 Here we will specify the agent_name as basic_auction_agent.BasicAuctionAgent and the number is 5.

 In order then to run this we will run the following command in the command line in the root direction of this tutorial `mTree_runner`.
 This will launch a command line interface that will allow you to run the step_5 MES.